norma13115/aisd-wde-4-Intermediate-flexbox/README.md

 We inserted a navigation bar within a <header> section of our `index.html` file, using an unordered list to organize the links.

 ## 4. **Add the Main Section**
-We will now add the main content section to the webpage, which multiple content boxes arranged using Flexbox.
+We will now add the main content section to the webpage, which includes multiple content boxes arranged using Flexbox.

 - [ ] In `index.html`, below the navigation bar code after the `</header>` tag, add the following code for the main section: